dtinianow/night_writer/pseudocode.md

 If line1 is greater than 80 characters, cut off the end and save it as a string If the string is greater than 80 characters, break it into an array of strings ["Hello world"]=

--Check the length of the message
--Create

-This adds text to a file:
-filename.prints("put string here")

-** ITERATE THREE SEPARATE TIMES